vledoze/in-60-seconds/PITCHME.md

 @snap[text-05 text-black text-left]
 @ul[](false)
+- No more rosmaster and param server
+    + standalone nodes with broadcasting systems
-- No more rosmaster (standalone node with broadcasting system : ROS2 is a distributed system)
+    + ROS2 is a distributed system
-- Deterministic execution (control on configuration/active/inactive status)
+- Deterministic execution
+    + Control and monitoring of node status (configuration/active/inactive)
+    + Realtime applications
+- Quality of Service improvements
+    + Topic Deadline (Data must arrive before it's too late)
+    + Topic LifeSpan (Data obsolescence principle)
+    + Node Liveliness
 - No more nodelets (ROS2 nodes ~ nodelets)
-- Realtime control
-- System security (eg. private nodes, crypted communications, ...)
+- System security (hacking-proof)
+    + concept of private nodes or group of nodes
+    + crypted communications
+    + ROS2 threat model and security testing tool (from Amazon)
 - Support for small embedded systems (microROS)
+- Code quality improvements
-- Validation/Verification/Certification tools (for industrial critical apps)
+    + Validation/Verification/Certification tools (for industrial critical apps)
+    + Sanitizer tool (from Amazon)
-- Python support and same CLI/GUI tools as ROS1 (eg. rqt, rviz, ...)
+- Python support and CLI/GUI tools such as ROS1 (eg. rqt, rviz, ...)
-- Rosbag format different (but you can still read ROS1 rosbag with ROS2)
 - Actions nativly integrated with CLI tools (just like Services / Topics)
+- Rosbag format different from ROS1 (but you can still read ROS1 rosbag with ROS2)
 @ulend
 @snapend